cornell-cup/r2-chatbot/r2_chatterbot/README.md

 Run `python main.py`

 You may get prompts from NLTK to install additional packages/dependencies.
 If this is the case, you can just start a python interpreter on your terminal and run the commands that it specifies.

+All interactions with the chatbot require you to begin by saying "Hey C1C0," followed by the query.
+This was intended to avoid false positive interactions.

 ### Instructions for running the locomotion, facial recognition, and object detection
 * For running locomotion commnads, the command must contain the object to move, distance to move it, and direction to move it.
 Otherwise it will not be detected as a locomotion command.
 This function will return a triple with that information.